kswoo97/hypertrans/README.md

 # Official code and datasets of How Transitive Are Real-World Group Interactions? - Measurement and Reproduction

+## Publication

+How Transitive Are Real-World Group Interactions? - Measurement and Reproduction.
+Sunwoo Kim, Fanchen Bu, Minyoung Choe, Jaemin Yoo, and Kijung Shin.
+KDD 2023 [to appear]

 ## Description

 - This is an official code and datasets for How Transitive Are Real-World Group Interactions? - Measurement and Reproduction.